Transfer of a registered training contract - statutory (sale of business or dissolution of a business partnership)

 14 days after the sale of business occurs:

-- The employer must give their Australian Apprenticeship Support Network (AASN) provider or the Department of Education and Training written notification of the sale of business.
+- The employer must give their Australian Apprenticeship Support Network (AASN) provider or the Department of Employment, Small Business and Training signed notification of the sale of business.

-- The purchaser must give their AASN provider or the department written notification of their agreement to continue training the apprentice or trainee under the training contract.
+agrees to continue training the apprentices and/or trainees of the business, they must give their AASN provider or the department signed notification that they have agreed to continue training under the training contract(s).

 The training contract is taken as transferred to the purchaser on the day agreed between the employer and the purchaser/new owner.